iiasa/message_ix/doc/video/install.rst

 Hello everybody and welcome to this video tutorial on the installation of MESSAGEix through Anaconda on Windows.

-You can also find on the Installation page of the MESSAGEix documentation at docs dot messageix dot org, shown here.
+You can also find on the Installation page of the MESSAGEix documentation at docs dot messageix dot org, as it is shown here on the right side.
 It is also linked in the description below.
 While you are there, make sure to check the prerequisite knowledge and skills to use MESSAGEix, as this will not be covered in our tutorials.

-That being said, let's jump straight into installing MESSAGEix through Anaconda At this point, we have already completed Steps 1 through 3, to install GAMS and add its PATH environment variable on the system.
+That being said, let's jump straight into installing MESSAGEix through Anaconda.
+At this point, we have already completed Steps 1 through 3, to install GAMS and add its PATH environment variable on the system.
-We have also completed Step 4, installing Anaconda using the instructions linked from this page.
+We have also completed Step 4, installing Anaconda using the instructions linked from the page.
-If you haven't completed these Steps 1 through 4 yet, you should read these instructions for those steps, complete them—then come back to this video.
+If you haven't completed these Steps 1 through 4 yet, you should read the documentation and instructions for those steps, complete them, and then come back to this video.

 We begin with Step 5, opening the Anaconda Prompt from the Start Menu.